-Look through your kitchen and categorise al the food you already have in the house into vegan and non-vegan.
+Look through your kitchen and categorise all the food you already have in the house into vegan and non-vegan.
 You might want to select a fridge shelf, a freezer drawer and a kitchen cupboard where you put all of your non-vegan food so that you know that it’s off-limits for the week.
 It’s much better to do this now than when you’re hungry and looking for something to eat.

 3. Meal plan

 You really don’t want to go out and buy avocados, aubergines and asparagus and then find that you actually have no idea how to put them together.
 Planning your meals will reduce food waste and also save you money.

 Some meals will be veganised versions of things you already love, such as swapping your meat mince to vegan mince in your spaghetti bolognese.
 Other meals will be things that you’ve never eaten before, so do some research and think about what you’d like to try.

 If cooking isn’t your forte, there are vegan meal delivery services that can send you vegan meal prep for the week.

 4. Make a shopping list

-There are some vegan staple ingredients which you’re likely to need that you don’t yet have at home.
+There are some vegan staple ingredients that you’re likely to need that you don’t yet have at home.
 These include:

-- Plant-based milk – There are lots of different kinds, I would suggest starting with soya milk for in tea, oat or almond milk for in coffee and whatever you fancy for on cereal.
+- Plant-based milk – There are lots of different kinds, I would suggest starting with soya milk for tea, oat or almond milk for coffee and whatever you fancy for cereal.

-- Margarine – Butter isn’t vegan but margarines such as Vitalite and Dairy-Free Flora are
+- Margarine – Butter isn’t vegan but margarine such as Vitalite and Flora Plant Butter are

 - Nutritional yeast – It looks weird but vegans add it to pretty much every dish because it tastes great and is super healthy

 - Meat alternatives – Sausages, burgers, mince, chicken pieces and pies are all easy to find as are things like tofu and tempeh.
 Just be careful as some vegetarian fake meat products are not vegan

 - Agave nectar – If you usually have honey, you’ll want this on your list instead